CCAT Abstract & Logical Reasoning – Sequences, Matrices, Syllogisms, and Word Comparisons

 This guide explains:

-👉 “The CCAT also tests your Numerical Reasoning and Verbal Reasoning.
-In this guide, we’ll focus on Numerical Ability — but you can also check out our CCAT Numerical Ability Guide and CCAT Verbal Reasoning Guide for complete preparation.”
+“The CCAT also tests your Numerical Reasoning and Verbal Reasoning.
+In this guide, we’ll focus on Abstract & Logical Reasoning— but you can also check out our CCAT Numerical Ability Guide and CCAT Verbal Reasoning Guide for complete preparation.”

 To understand how this section fits into the overall exam, review the complete CCAT Guide.